-Project title: The title entered when the application was created is indicated.
+Project name: The title entered when the application was created is indicated.
 Please avoid typing in ALL CAPS.

-Financial Institution: If the institution responsible for administering grant funds is different from the institution hosting your research, use the button to locate the financial institution.
+Financial Institution: If the institution responsible for administering grant funds is different from the institution hosting your research, use the u button to locate the financial institution.

-Project date: The start date of this funding program is January 1, 2024.
-Postdoctoral Fellows can apply for a one- to three-year award.
-Indicate an end date of December 31,2024, 2025, or 2026.
+Project date: The start and end dates must match the program funding period of September 1, 2024.
+PhD students can apply for a two- to five-year award.
+Indicate an end date of August 31 of 2026, 2027, 2028 or 2029.

-Amount of funds requested: This figure must match the total calculated budget for your application - the total calculated budget is viewable on the Budget Summary page within the Budget section.
+Amount of funds requested: This figure will default to 0.
+Please enter the requested amount for this project.
+At the full application stage, this figure must match the total calculated budget for your application - the total calculated budget is viewable on the Budget Summary page within the Budget section.